Emyr Llywelyn

 Emyr Llywelyn Jones is a Welsh political activist, who was active during the 1960s and 1970s.
 Mudiad Adfer was established based on his philosophies, and those of Owain Owain and Professor J. R. Jones.
 Commonly known as Emyr Llywelyn, he is also known as Emyr Llew.
-He is the son of author and poet T. Llew Jones.
+He is the son of author and poet T. Llew Jones and Margaret Enidwen Jones.